Aiven-Labs/pgvector-find-faces-talk/slides/slides.rst

 But how good is it?
 -------------------

-Well, the search is quick, which is satisfying.
+779 files, 5006 faces

+* 21 minutes to calculate and store the embeddings

-    Something like 3 seconds to compare the embeddings for 5000 faces from 750+ photos
+* 3 seconds to find the 10 nearest faces

 Wednesday at Crab Week